 - Positioning – Not all capos offer this degree of flexibility when it comes to positioning.

-- The simplest of all the product on this list, it’s also the weakest in terms of construction.
+- The simplest of all the products on this list, it’s also the weakest in terms of construction.

 G7th Newport 6 String

 The Newport 6 String is perfect if you’re looking for a fine-tune adjustment, and it’s ideal for recording musicians as well as gigging performers.
 It has an incredibly lightweight feel and comes in at just 9 grams.
 Along with its low profile, it’s almost undetectable when fitted properly over the fretboard.

 - Weight – Light, well-engineered and unobtrusive.

 - Pressure – Because it is squeezed onto the strings, rather than clamped on under a spring loading, or a similar mechanism, the minimum amount of pressure can be applied thus helping players to avoid putting the strings out of tune or generating problems of fret buzz.

 - Versatile – Ideal for players of steel-string acoustics and electrics alike.